jraiskin/Automated_categorization_medication/log_progress_lab.md

     - Transform input data (for both neural and linear forms):
         - Inject random noise (pick line proportional to its length and inject noise proportional to hyper parameter).

+- **26/5:**
+Created a CSV file with the similarity-based label-suggestion results.
+Resulst were more heavily sampled in low similarity areas.
+The reuslts were shuffled so that the order does not give any similarity-related information.
+The SCV file, without the similarities, was sent to Patrick for assessment.
+Todo:
+    - Get label-suggestion assessment from Patrick, plot results (stacked histogram?) of the assessment, to infer "true" threshold.
+    - Determine new threshold, update kwargs across files, re-train RNNs with the new data.
+    - Plot evaluation metrics for RNN and linear classifier vs. # of keystrokes.
+        For this I need to train the RNN model and checkpoint.
+    - Run RNN classifiers without filtering characters.
+    - Transform input data (for both neural and linear forms):
+        - Inject random noise (pick line proportional to its length and inject noise proportional to hyper parameter).